BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 During the write operation, the data input is forced onto the bitlines through the write driver and stored in the SRAM cell.

-Operation conditions:

-WE = 1
-WL = 1
+Operation conditions: `WE = 1, WL = 1 `

 Working principle:

 • The write driver receives the input data signal (DATA_IN).
-• Complementary signals are driven onto the bitlines:
+• Complementary signals are driven onto the bitlines: `BL = DATA, BLB = DATA̅ `

-BL = DATA
-BLB = DATA̅

 • When the **wordline (WL)** becomes HIGH, the access transistors turn ON.
 • The internal storage nodes of the cross-coupled inverter latch are overwritten by the bitline values.

-Result:

-The SRAM cell successfully captures the input data and stores it at the internal node **Q**.
+Result: The SRAM cell successfully captures the input data and stores it at the internal node **Q**.

 ---